mmazaheri/pytagation/README.md

 pytation
 ========

-An Opencv and Python powered image and video annotation and tag toolkit used in SharifCup 2013 Terrafic Vision League.
+An Opencv and Python powered image and video annotation and tag toolkit used in SharifCup 2013 Traffic Vision League.